How can I find out the outcome of my application?

 What is the deadline for College and Departmental Scholarships?

 There are few deadlines throughout the year.
 To increase your chances in the competition for scholarships and funding, we recommend that you apply by one of the dates listed on the PhD admissions page.
-If they meet eligibility requirements, applicants will be automatically ranked by the department for College-funded scholarships such as the CSC and Lee family schemes.
+If they meet eligibility requirements, applicants will be automatically ranked by the department for College-funded scholarships such as the President's, CSC and Lee family schemes.

 Prospective applicants to the President’s PhD Scholarship must indicate their intention to apply to this scheme in the application form.
 Further information about scholarship deadlines can be found on the scholarships page.